On invariable generation of alternating groups by elements of prime and prime power order: Discussion

 In light of our computational result, it is reasonable to ask: \begin{question} For every $n\geq5$, is the alternating group $A_{n}$ invariably generated by an element whose order is a prime power divisor $p^{a}$ of $n$, together with an element of prime order $r>\sqrt{n}$? \end{question}

 We believe that counterexamples, if any, to the condition of Question~\ref{que:MainQues} must be vanishingly rare.
 Theorem~\ref{thm:MainTheorem} says that any counterexample must satisfy $n>10^{15}$.

 It would already be somewhat interesting to give a proof that does not rely on the Riemann Hypothesis that the set of counterexamples to Question~\ref{que:MainQues} has asymptotic density $0$.
-(The second two authors gave a conditional proof of such a result with the stronger restriction that $a=1$ in \cite[Section 5]{Shareshian/Woodroofe:2018}.)
+(The second two authors gave a conditional proof of such a result with the stronger restriction that $a=1$ in \cite[Section 5]{Shareshian/Woodroofe:2018}.) \begin{note} After this paper was arXived, Teräväinen answered the question implicit in the previous paragraph in a strong form in \cite{Teravainen:2022UNP}, where he gave an explicit upper bound on the density of the set of $n$ for which $A_{n}$ is not generated by two elements of prime order. \end{note}